pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance count [COMMAND-OPTIONS] CLASSNAME-GLOB

-      Get CIM instance count for classes.

-      Displays the count of instances for the classes defined by the `CLASSNAME- GLOB` argument in one or more namespaces.

-      The size of the response may be limited by CLASSNAME-GLOB argument which defines a regular expression based on the desired class names so that only classes that match the regex are counted.
-The CLASSNAME-GLOB argument is optional.
+      Count the instances of each class with matching class name.

+      Display the count of the instances of each CIM class whose class name matches the specified wildcard expression (CLASSNAME-GLOB) in all CIM namespaces of the WBEM server, or in the specified namespace (--namespace option).

-      The CLASSNAME-GLOB argument may be either a complete classname or a regular expression that can be matched to one or more classnames.
-To limit the filter to a single classname, terminate the classname with $.
+      The CLASSNAME-GLOB argument is a wildcard expression that is matched on the class names case insensitively.
+The special characters known from file nme wildcarding are supported: `*` to match zero or more characters, and `?` to match a single character.
+In order to not have the shell expand the wildcards, the CLASSNAME-GLOB argument should be put in quotes.

-      The GLOB expression is anchored to the beginning of the CLASSNAME-GLOB, is is case insensitive and uses the standard GLOB special characters (*(match everything), ?(match single character)).
-Thus, `pywbem_*` returns all classes that begin with `PyWBEM_`, `pywbem_`, etc. '.*system*' returns classnames that include the case insensitive string `system`.
+      For example, `pywbem_*` returns classes whose name begins with `PyWBEM_`, `pywbem_`, etc. '*system*' returns classes whose names include the case insensitive string `system`.

-      This operation can take a long time to execute since it enumerates all classes in the namespace.
+      This operation can take a long time to execute since it potentially enumerates all classes in all namespaces.

     Options:
       -s, --sort              Sort by instance count.
 Otherwise sorted by